Jump to Navigation

 The Defendant was charged with Two Counts of Operating a Motor Vehicle while Intoxicated and Operating a Motor Vehicle while Impaired.
 It was alleged that on December 5, 2009, at the Queens Midtown Tunnel, the Defendant was operating his vehicle when a Police Officer observed the Defendant and alleged that the Defendant had watery and bloodshot eyes and an odor of alcohol on his breath.
 Thereafter, the Defendant blew a .11 at Central Testing.
 The attorneys at Addabbo & Greenberg prepared extensive pre-trial Motions which sought dismissal based upon a violation of the Defendant's right to a Speedy Trial on the ground that the Complaint was insufficient.
 On May 14, 2010, the Judge granted the Motion to Dismiss based on the default of the Prosecution for failing to answer the defense Motion in a timely manner.
 Instead of suffering serious consequences with regard to a Driving While Intoxicated conviction, the charges against this Defendant were dismissed in its entirety.
 Not only do the attorneys of Addabbo & Greenberg fight DWI cases on the facts, but also file all appropriate Motions on behalf of its clients which, more times than one would think, results in a procedural default and a dismissal of the charges.

-Criminal DWI Charges Dismissed Prior To Trial
+Criminal Dwi Charges Dismissed Prior To Trial

 On March 18, 2009 immediately prior to trial, the Queens District Attorney dismissed all DWI charges against the Defendant who was permitted to enter a plea of guilty to the Traffic Infraction of failing to signal.
 The Defendant was arrested and charged pursuant to VTL §1192.3, Operating a Motor Vehicle while under the Influence of Alcohol, a Misdemeanor.
 It was alleged that the Defendant failed to signal while making a right turn and then drove over double yellow lines.
 When stopped by the Police, it was alleged that he was intoxicated in that he had a strong odor of alcohol beverage on his breathe and blood-shot watery eyes.
 The Intoxilyzer exam was refused.
 At a pre-trial Hearing in this matter, the Police Officer testified that he observed the Defendant for at least three blocks before being pulled over.
 During cross-examination, Attorney Todd Greenberg elicited from the Police Officer that the Defendant was operating the vehicle in a "regular and prudent manner", for that three blocks, which considerably weakened the District Attorney's case.
 This case is an example of how important proper Legal representation is from the inception of a Driving While Intoxicated case and having experienced counsel at Pre-Trial Hearings.

-Motorist, A Liquor License Holder, Is Acquitted Of All Criminal Charges Relating To DWI Arrest
+Motorist, A Liquor License Holder, Is Acquitted Of All Criminal Charges Relating To Dwi Arrest

 On September 9, 2008 a Queens Jury returned a not guilty verdict on all criminal charges arising from the arrest of the Defendant, a liquor license holder and bar/restaurant owner.
 The Defendant was arrested on December 12, 2006 and charged with Driving While Intoxicated, a Class-A Misdemeanor, under two separate and distinct theories: Common Law DWI and Blood Alcohol Content of more than .08%.
 The evidence established that the Defendant did take a chemical test of his blood at the Intoxicated Driver Testing Unit which registered a .09%.
 Attorney Todd D. Greenberg attacked the result of the Chemical Test/Intoxilyzer Machine by pointing out on cross-examination the Arresting Officer that although the reading was .09% at the time of the test, approximately one hour after the arrest, that does not necessarily mean that the reading of .09 was valid at the time of the operation of the vehicle.
 Mr. Greenberg was able to elicit from the witness that depending on a person's rate of metabolism and the time when the person had a drink and ate, that due to the absorption of the alcohol from the stomach to the blood system, the blood alcohol level could have been lower at the time of operation than at the time of the test.
 Although the Defendant admitted to the Police that he had consumed alcohol, the District Attorney could not establish the time that Defendant was drinking and, therefore, was not able to argue to the jury as to whether the .09 reading would have been higher or lower at the time the Defendant was operating the motor vehicle.
 Additionally, the Defendant was charged with Aggravated Unlicensed Operation of a Vehicle in the Third Degree, based on the fact that he had several suspensions of his license.
 Most recently, the United States Supreme Court held in the Crawford case that a Defendant in a criminal case has a right to confront the witnesses against him.
 The District Attorney attempted to introduce into evidence an Affidavit of Regularity/Mailing of the Motor Vehicle Bureau to establish that the Defendant was mailed a letter of suspension and therefore knew or had reason to know of his suspension, a material element of that charge.
 Based on a Crawford objection raised by Mr. Greenberg that evidence was not permitted to be seen by the Jury.
 Without that necessary element, Mr. Greenberg's Motion to Dismiss the Misdemeanor charge was granted prior to submission of the case to the Jury.
 Although the Defendant was acquitted of all Misdemeanor charges and has no criminal record, he was found guilty of a lesser charge of Driving While Impaired, a violation and not a crime, which has no effect on his liquor license.

-Not Guilty Verdict for Motorist Charged with Driving While Intoxicated
+Not Guilty Verdict For Motorist Charged With Driving While Intoxicated

 On April 18, 2008, a Jury acquitted a Defendant charged with Driving While Intoxicated, Driving While Impaired and Disorderly Conduct.
 The Police alleged that the Defendant stopped at a Stop Sign and then rolled into the intersection and stayed there for 30 seconds ignoring a Police order to move.
 The Defendant exited his vehicle in a belligerent manner and, according to the Police, stated "I wasn't driving".
 The police testimony consisted of two Police Officers who contended that the Defendant came out of the driver's seat, unsteady on his feet, with a strong smell of alcohol on his breath and blood-shot eyes.
 The Defense produced a witness from a home in the neighborhood that disputed the Police account and stated that Defendant's car was actually double-parked when the Police arrived and the Defendant was outside the vehicle.
 The Defendant refused a Chemical test of his blood at Central Booking and a videotape was taken.
 Although the Defendant was agitated on the tape, Attorney Todd D. Greenberg painted out to the Jury that his eyes were not blood-shot, he was steady on his feet, and his speech was not slurred.
 The videotape was quite unique: it showed the Defendant with his pants around his ankles.
 In opening statements, the District Attorney suggested that the Defendant was so drunk he could not pull up his pants and told the Jury that the Defendant was "caught with his pants down", On cross-examination, the Defense established that the Defendant was wearing baggy pants, the Police took his belt causing his pants to fall, and, because the Defendant was belligerent, he was hand-cuffed behind his back and could not pick-up his pants.
 Apparently, it was the District Attorney who was "caught with his pants down" and not the Defendant based upon the acquittal.

-Breathalyzer Results Suppressed; Police Lacked Probable Cause to Stop Motorist
+Breathalyzer Results Suppressed; Police Lacked Probable Cause To Stop Motorist

 Breathalyzer Results Suppressed;